jaames/playnote-studio/readme.md

 ## TODO

-- Finalize sample note set, update samplememo/playnote.json for dither settings
-- sfx: dialog open, Flipnote view page not allowed, Note list page slide / page not allowed, Flipnote view crank forward / crank back, Multiple dither swatch sounds
+- sfx: redo dialog open, Flipnote view page not allowed, Note list page slide / page not allowed
-- Credits lag when song kicks in
-- Credits autoscroll speed adjust
 - Scrolling on Settings should change selection
-- Buttons should have gfx for when they've been clicked
 - Website
-- Add DSi username chars to font
+- Add all special chars that can be used in a DSi username to font
 - Redraw hiragana and katakana?
 - Create a PPM test suite to verify against